Barbara Kruger: Early life and career

 Kruger was born into a working-class family in Newark, New Jersey.
-Her father worked as a chemical technician for Shell Oil and her mother was a legal secretary.
+Her father worked as a chemical tech for Shell Oil and her mother was a legal secretary.

 Kruger graduated from Weequahic High School.
 She attended Syracuse University, but left after one year due to the death of her father.
 After her year at Syracuse University, in 1965, she went on to attend the Parsons School of Design in New York for a semester.
 Over the next ten years, Kruger established herself whilst pursuing graphic design for magazines and freelance picture editing, as well as designing book jackets.
 By the late 1960s, Kruger became interested in poetry, and began attending poetry readings as well as writing her own poetry.
 While at Parsons School of Design, Kruger studied art and design with Diane Arbus and Marvin Israel, and soon obtained a design job at Condé Nast Publications in her late teens.
 Shortly after, Kruger was awarded the position of head designer for the following year.
 She initially worked as a designer at Mademoiselle and later moved on to work part-time as a picture editor for House and Garden, Aperture, and other publications.
 She also wrote film, television, and music columns for Artforum and REALLIFE Magazine at the suggestion of her friend Ingrid Sischy.

 Kruger's earliest works date back to 1969, when she began creating large wall hangings which incorporated materials such as yarn, beads, sequins, feathers, and ribbons.
 These pieces represented the feminist reclamation of craft during this period.
 Kruger crocheted, sewed, and painted brightly hued and erotically suggestive objects, some of which were included by curator Marcia Tucker in the 1973 Whitney Biennial.
 She drew her inspiration for these pieces from Magdalena Abakanowicz's show at the Museum of Modern Art.
 Although some of these works were included in the Whitney Biennial, Kruger became detached and unsatisfied with her working output.
 In 1976, she took a break from making what had become more abstract works, feeling that her work had become meaningless and mindless.
 She then moved to Berkeley, California, where she taught at the University of California and became inspired by the writings of Walter Benjamin and Roland Barthes.
 In 1977, she returned to making art, working with her own architectural photographs and publishing an art book, Picture/Readings, in 1979.
 She was inspired to photograph architecture by her family's practice of touring "model homes they could never afford".

 At the beginning of her art career, Kruger reportedly felt intimidated by entering New York galleries due to the prevailing atmosphere of the art scene which, to her, did not welcome "particularly independent, non-masochistic women".
 However, she received early support for her projects from groups such as the Public Art Fund, which encouraged her to continue making art.
 She switched to her modern practice of collage in the early 1980s.